Thyroid Cancer Symptoms & Early Warning Signs

 - Symptoms of thyroid goiter

-- Pain in the neck, especially around the thyroid gland (cancer is usually painless but it may cause inflammation to surrounding tissues)
+- Pain in the neck, especially around the thyroid gland (cancer is usually painless but it may cause inflammation to the surrounding tissues)

 - Constant non-productive cough